anastasiakiseleva/curriculum/README.md

 A very simple and intuitive tool to create and publish your documentation.

 ## Best practices

+This section provides examples of genuinely good examples of how docs are done and some high-level stuff that will help you organize your documentation better.

 - [The best approach to structuring your documentation I have seen so far](https://diataxis.fr/)
 - [Starting from scratch: creating Minimum Viable Documentation](https://thisisimportant.net/2021/09/21/from-nothing-to-something-with-minimum-viable-documentation/)